 In terms of customer health alone, the Education customers were happy with the product and found it successful if they used it 4-5 times a year.
 The sales teams were happy only if they were using it daily.

-Segment by ARR
+Customer Segmentation by ARR

 But wait, didn’t I say that was useless?

 Well, it is if that’s your only engagement strategy.
 But ARR helps you determine where you should focus first.

 Instead of looking at which customers bring in the most revenue, look at which VERTICALS bring in the most revenue.
 If my education vertical brought in the most revenue, I’d want to focus on what their specific use cases were for our product, look at the usage data to determine best practices from successful customers in that vertical, and talk to some successful customers in that vertical about the pain points our product helped them solve.
 Then start building a strategy for those.
 Start with your largest earning vertical and create a customer journey map to get them to their desired outcomes.
 Create custom enablement materials.

 Your product isn’t as intuitive as you think.